Bernas Coni Warren Home Page Investments

 ISAs do not (usually) have to be encashed in full.

-NB: If you invest to the maximum limit within a tax-year and then withdraw some capital, you will not be allowed to make any further ISA investment during that particular tax-year.
+NB: If you invest to the maximum limit within a tax-year and then withdraw some capital, you might not be allowed to make any further ISA investment during that particular tax-year.

 ISAs & Taxation